MillzyDev/BonelabFreecam/README.md

 ### Layer Toggles
 Toggle the visibility of individual layers.
 Most objects are on the `Default` or `Static` layers.

+## This Software does not have a License
+And as such is under my full copyright.
+The source code is available for transparency.
+However, I do permit this code to be downloaded, modified and referenced for educational purposes, so long as modified versions are not republished in any capacity without my explicit permission.

 # Special Thanks
 * **Extraes** for letting me use their code from SkipXR.